NFIBrokerage/spear/README.md

 A `Spear.Connection` is just a regular ole' GenServer with a default of pulling configuration from application-config.
 You can start a `Spear.Connection` like any other process, even in IEx!
+Plus you can provide the configuration straight to the `Spear.Connection.start_link/1` function.

 Let's use the new `Mix.install/1` function from Elixir 1.12 to try out Spear.
 Say that you have an EventStoreDB instance running locally with the